Fundamentals of good estate management

 The health and safety of the estate is an important part of estate management.

 You should have policies and processes to support this.

 You should have documented safety procedures that include:

 - defined and understood responsibilities for the safety and security of staff, pupils and visitors

 - a complete understanding of your statutory compliance requirements – what you should be doing

 - an understanding of compliance across the whole estate – how you are doing against requirements

-Find out more about safety and statutory compliance.
+Find out more about health and safety and statutory compliance.